Instructions for authors

 The content of the article should correspond to one of the following scientific specialties:

-• 4.2.4 Animal Production, Feeding, Feed Technology and Livestock Production (Agriculture Sciences)
+- 4.2.4 Private Animal Husbandry, Feeding, Feed preparation technologies and Production of Livestock Products (Agriculture Sciences)

-The text of the article is accepted in MS Word format; the maximum volume is 16 ths. characters including spaces, or about 10 sheets of A4 format text, typed in Times New Roman font size of 14 pt with one and a half line spacing without formatting.
-Tables are made using standard MS Word tools or are imported from MS Excel (without extraneous information!).
-Drawings and diagrams should be clear and well readable; vector image elements should be grouped; resolution of raster images (photos, scans) - at least 300 dpi.
-Lists are numbered and marked manually (to avoid formatting loss during layout).
-Notes are drawn up in the form of regular (not final!) footnotes using regular MS Word tools.
-Formulas, as a rule, are created in MS Equotion (the regular editor of MS Word formulas) or in Math Lab.
-References are placed at the end of the article.
-The sources should be in citation order.
-Numbered references to them are given in the text of the article in square brackets in plain text format.
-When typing, you should avoid using non-standard fonts (e.g., fonts of national languages, specialized formula fonts, etc.).
-If this is not possible, you must provide the editor with a file of this font for the correct reproduction of your text.
+The text of the scientific article is accepted in MS Word format; the volume is not less than 15 sheets of A4, typed in Times New Roman font, size 14 pt, with one and a half line spacing, without formatting.
+Tables are created using standard MS Word tools.
+Figures and diagrams should be clear and legible; elements of vector images should be grouped; resolution of raster images (photographs, scans) is at least 300 dpi.
+Graphs are created in MS Excel.
+It is also necessary to send an MS Excel document.
+Lists are numbered and marked manually (to avoid loss of formatting during layout).
+Notes are formatted as regular (not endnotes!) footnotes using standard MS Word tools.
+Formulas are usually created in MS Equotion (standard MS Word formula editor).
+The list of references is placed at the end of the scientific paper.
+References are listed in the order of citation.
+Numbered references to them are given in the text of the article in square brackets according to the ordinal number in the list of references.

 Article structure: